NET WORTH: Unknown

 FUNDING AREAS: Social Impact, Education & Entrepreneurial Training, Healthcare

-OVERVIEW: James Lee Sorenson, his wife Krista, and family move their philanthropy through the Sorenson Impact Foundation, which takes an investment approach in its giving.
-In its three primary grantmaking areas, the foundation supports projects that have "measurable impact," are sustainable, and create positive change.
+OVERVIEW: James Lee Sorenson, his wife Krista, and their family do their grantmaking through the Sorenson Impact Foundation, which takes an investment approach in its grantmaking.
+In its three primary funding areas, the foundation supports projects that have "measurable impact," are sustainable, and create positive change.
 Grantmaking involves anti-poverty, education, entrepreneurship, healthcare, and more.
 The foundation also makes investments in for-profit social enterprises.
 Sorenson gave $13 million to David Eccles School of Business at the University of Utah to create the James Lee Sorenson Global Impact Investing Center.

 BACKGROUND: The son of late billionaire James LeVoy Sorenson, James Lee Sorenson graduated from University of Utah.
 In 1995, Sorenson founded Sorenson Media, a leader in video encoding and streaming tools.
 Sorenson Media has been instrumental in bringing internet video to Quicktime and Sorenson Media's encoding technology has been used for website trailers for Disney, Lucasfilm, MGM, and Paramount.
 Sorenson also co-founded Sorenson Capital.
 The Sorenson family is worth nearly $2 billion, according to Forbes.